-The Design hourly volume that results from strategic traffic modelling or has been derived from traffic counts or similar shall be compared to Maximum Sustainable Flow Rates (MSFR) as listed in Table 4 to Table 15.
+The Design hourly volume that results from strategic traffic modelling or has been derived from traffic counts or similar as explained above shall be compared to Maximum Sustainable Flow Rates (MSFR) as listed in Table 2-1 to Table 2-12.
 The Design hourly volumes for individual motorway sections must not exceed these flow rates.
 If this cannot be achieved, the design parameters must be changed, i.e. usually the number of lanes revised.
 The comparison between Design hourly volume and MSFR needs to be repeated for every motorway section between two interchanges.
-The 'weakest link', i.e. the section with the highest traffic demand (or Design hourly volume) to capacity (or MSFR) ratio determines the functionality of the motorway system provided by the design (refer to Part 1, Section 1.3).
+The 'weakest link', i.e. the section with the highest traffic demand (or Design hourly volume) to capacity (or MSFR) ratio determines the functionality of the motorway system provided by the design (refer to Section 1.2).

-The following examples explain the use of MSFR included in this Guide in context of the corresponding procedures and examples as provided by the HCM 20162.
+The following examples explain the use of MSFR included in this Guide in the context of the corresponding procedures and examples as provided by the HCM 2016^{2.}